asartalo/Silly/README.md

 Do You Want Flags with That?
 ----------------------------

-Sometimes you'll want to pass some flags to modify the behavior of a task.
-Flags can be defined by writing flag methods.
+Sometimes you’ll want to pass some flags to modify the behavior of a task.
+Flags can be defined by writing flag methods --methods that start with 'flag'.
 Like:

 ```php
 <?php